patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 We believe that all abilities should be treated equally.
 There should be parity in the experience of all users—one user group shouldn't be prioritized over the other.
 To help you achieve this, consider these guidelines:

-1. Content should be optimized for all input types: touch, mouse, and keyboard.
+- Content should be optimized for all input types: touch, mouse, and keyboard.
   - Don’t optimize the experience for one input type at the expense of another.
   - Contents that are mouse-accessible should also be accessible using touch or a keyboard.
   - Don’t show interactive elements on hover.
-Interactive elements that can display in a pop-up must display on click, touch, or enter-key events.
+  - Interactive elements that display in a pop-up must also display on click, touch, or enter-key events.

-2. Screen reader content should match visibly rendered content (refer to the [first note for `aria-hidden` state](https://www.w3.org/TR/wai-aria/#aria-hidden)).
+- Screen reader content should match visibly rendered content (refer to the [first note for `aria-hidden` state](https://www.w3.org/TR/wai-aria/#aria-hidden)).

-3. There should be parity between hover and focus events.
+- There should be parity between hover and focus events.
 Any information that’s available on hover for the mouse user should be available on keyboard focus.
   - Make content that appears on hover available to a screen reader by using `aria-describedby` (refer to [Tooltips & Toggletips example from Inclusive Components](https://inclusive-components.design/tooltips-toggletips/)).

 When building accessible user experiences, solving for one can extend to many.
 Humans are diverse and unique, and designing for accessibility takes that into consideration to create truly inclusive products.